McNamara84/elmo/README.md

   - Beispielwerte: `This is the description of a data set that does not fit into the categories of abstract, methods or technical information, but is nevertheless extremely necessary.`

 ### Keywords
-Contents from the keyword fields "EPOS Multi-Scale Laboratories Keywords", "GCMD Science Keywords" and "Free Keywords" are mapped to `<subject>` in the datacite 4.5 scheme and to `<descriptiveKeywords> <MD_Keywords> <keyword>` in the ISO scheme.
+Contents from the keyword fields "EPOS Multi-Scale Laboratories Keywords", "GCMD Science Keywords" and "Free Keywords" are mapped to `<subject>` in the DataCite 4.5 scheme and to `<descriptiveKeywords> <MD_Keywords> <keyword>` in the ISO scheme.

 #### EPOS Multi-Scale Laboratories Keywords